What are Essential Oils?

-Distilling essential oils and hydrosols yourself is a great hobby.
+Make essential oil at home is a great hobby.
 However, if you want to make aromatic oil and herbal water of good quality with an optimal yield, it is not enough to simply harvest the plants, put them in the still and distill them.
-Harvesting the herbs and plants (= they are referred to as drugs) and the distillation (= oil distillation) calls for a certain amount of basic knowledge.
+Harvesting the herbs and plants (= they are referred to as drugs) and the distillation (= oil distillation) calls for a certain amount of knowledge (see Essential Oil Online Course).
 Only then will making essential oil and hydrosol really be fun.

 Why distill essential oils and hydrosols yourself?